seunghyeon-lee-0/shuttle-stop-location-analysis/research_results.md

 Two location optimization models were applied to balance **demand coverage** and **user accessibility** within a limited number of shuttle stops.

-### MCLP

-MCLP incorporated AHP-based demand weights and selected stops that **maximized weighted demand coverage within a 400 m service radius**.

-### P-Median

-P-Median assigned each demand point to a selected stop and **minimized the total demand-weighted travel distance** between demand points and shuttle stops.

 <p align="center">
   <img src="images/results-1.png" alt="Comparison of MCLP and P-Median" width="900">